 Instructions

-Tip the sesame seeds into a large frying pan and dry roast on the lowest heat setting for 10 minutes, regularly shaking the pan to ensure all the seeds get a chance at being roasted.I personally like to go 30 minutes to for a darker shade of tahini with a deeper flavour.But if you don't have the patience, go for 10 minutes.
+Tip the sesame seeds into a large frying pan and dry roast on the lowest heat setting for 10 minutes, regularly shaking the pan to ensure all the seeds get a chance at being roasted.I personally like to go 30 minutes for a darker shade of tahini with a deeper flavour.But if you don't have the patience, go for 10 minutes.

 When done, tip the seeds into a small - medium food processor and process for 7 - 10 minutes until the seeds are completely broken down and have become a paste, like peanut butter (you're in effect making sesame butter).Read the article above on the explanation for this and watch the video.